Tygrak/Ramanujan/README.md

 # More info
 Any one character can be used as a variable - but most often x is used anyways.
 In sum mode n is used as the index of the current term of the sum.
 Graphs can be clicked to get the coordinates in the side menu.
+By default radians are used everywhere, you can use the "°" degree symbol to use degrees or turn on Degree mode in the side menu.